MilyB33/Pokemon-mobile-app/README.md

 3. Ensure that you have the required dependencies installed as specified in the `build.gradle` file.

 4. Run the application on an emulator or physical device.

+## Database Initialization

+The app automatically creates the SQLite database upon startup if it doesn't already exist.
+During the database creation, a sample user is also inserted into the database for testing purposes.

+Sample User
+- Username: sampleUser
+- Password: password123

 ## Usage